Michael Z. Lewin

 Bio/biblio

 My mystery writing career began when I was eleven and collaborated with my friend and neighbor, Harold York, on a seven act play called "The Case of the Money Murders."
-We killed off my sister in the first scene, though she rather delayed her demise by giggling wildly each of the first four times the curtain opened.
+We killed off my sister in the first scene, though she rather delayed her demise by giggling wildly each of the first four times the curtain opened on opening afternoon.
 Fifth time lucky.
 The play had a successful run of two performances in our basement, followed by an encore outing the next week in our classroom at PS 70.
 I've scarely looked back since.

 As for biographical facts, I was born in 1942, in Springfield, Massachusetts, also the birthplace of basketball.
 I was raised up in Indianapolis where my high school career began in the first year of North Central High School's existence.
 That hard science - "Chemistry and Physics" - was at Harvard, as was the writing class.
 From there I went to Cambridge (England) but spent far more time in the Footlights - a club devoted to revues - than in the chem labs.
 I taught science in American high schools (Bridgeport CT and New York City) for three years before becoming a full time writer in 1969 on the occasion of getting a contract for my first book, a subversive non-fiction tome called HOW TO BEAT COLLEGE TESTS.
 I was told by the publisher at the time that it sold well in Texas.